The PropTech Guide to ESG

 Every organisation faces cyber security threats.
 And the COVID-19 pandemic has only increased these risks, with working from home acting as a gateway to new forms of data theft.

 Even more concerning are attacks that target those directly involved in responding to the pandemic, like governmental agencies and healthcare providers.
-Recently, a medical facility that was testing a vaccine suffered a ransomware attack.
+In 2020, a medical facility that was testing a vaccine suffered a ransomware attack.
 Sadly, attacks like this are not new, with a cyber attack in 2017 costing the NHS a whopping £92m.

 What is worrying is that the number and sophistication of attacks is constantly rising.
 And they can have wide-reaching impacts, from financial consequences to reputational, societal, physical and psychological ones.